Introduction

 Allow Managed Gateway inbound: To allow secure network ports over the internet.

-Allow Outbound Traffic:
+Allow Outbound Traffic

 This rule should be applied to allow outbound traffic from the GCP instances to the internet.